stuntrally/stuntrally3/Readme.md

 Details in [Roadmap](docs/Roadmap.md) with few missing features, known issues, and future **ToDo** plans.

 General info with some details for SR3, its sources and using Ogre-Next is in [Developing](docs/Developing.md).
-Sources have emojis, [this file](/src/emojis.txt) has all, with quick components guide etc.
+Sources have emojis, [this file](/src/emojis.txt) has all, with quick components guide, shortcuts used, etc.

 ------------------------------------------------------------------------------